Close Menu

 • Cyprus Securities and Exchange Commission (CySEC)

-• Financial Industry Regulatory Authority (FINRA) in the US
+• Financial Industry Regulatory Authority (FINRA) – US

-We cross-checked 100Ex’s regulatory claims against official regulator databases using methods outlined by FX Fund Managers, and found no evidence of legitimate licensing.
-Instead, 100Ex appears to operate from an offshore jurisdiction with minimal oversight, a common tactic employed by fraudulent brokers to evade regulatory scrutiny.
+We cross-checked 100Ex’s claims using official databases and 100Ex on the SEC site and found no evidence of proper licensing.
+Instead, the platform appears to operate offshore with minimal oversight, a common tactic for fraudulent brokers aiming to avoid regulatory scrutiny.

 Withdrawal Issues

-• Requirements to deposit more funds before withdrawals can be processed
+• Requests to deposit additional money before withdrawals are processed

 Sponsored